mickael-palma-wttj/wttj-metrics/lib/wttj_metrics/metrics/README.md

 # Metrics

 This directory contains the core calculation engines for all metrics tracked in the application.
-Each calculator is responsible for computing specific metrics from Linear issue data.
+Each calculator is responsible for computing specific metrics from Linear or GitHub data.

 ## Architecture

 All metric calculators inherit from `Base` and follow a consistent pattern:
-1. Accept issues and configuration in the initializer
+1. Accept data (issues, PRs) and configuration in the initializer
-2. Provide a `calculate` method that returns structured metric data
+2. Provide a `calculate` or `to_rows` method that returns structured metric data
-3. Use helpers for common operations (date formatting, issue filtering, etc.)
+3. Use helpers for common operations (date formatting, filtering, etc.)

 ## Calculators